coderaiser/putout/packages/test/README.md

 ### `noReportAfterTransform(filename)`

-checks error message of a plugin not produced
+Check error message of a plugin not produced

 ```js
 test('test: no report after transform', (t) => {